vid-koci/bert-commonsense/README.md

 ```
 ```
 @inproceedings{kocijan19emnlp,
-    title     = {A Surprisingly Robust Trick for Winograd Schema Challenge}, author    = {Vid Kocijan and
+    title     = {WikiCREM: A Large Unsupervised Corpus for Coreference Resolution}, author    = {Vid Kocijan and
                Ana-Maria Cretu and
                Oana-Maria Camburu and